Frequently Asked Questions

 The doctor also has the right to check whether the patient is insured - by verifying eligibility in the electronic verification of beneficiary entitlements system (eWUŚ) on the basis of the patient's PESEL number.
 In the case of a child under 3 months of age, who may not yet have his or her own PESEL number assigned, the right to benefits is confirmed by the PESEL number of the child's parent or guardian.

-In the absence of notification in the system, the patient will have the opportunity to fill out a statement in the doctor's office about the patient's right to health care services, based on which the patient will be entitled to receive a prescription of reimbursable drugs on a given day.
+In the absence of notification in the system, the patient will have the opportunity to fill out a statement at the doctor's office about the patient's right to health care services, based on which the patient will be entitled to receive a prescription for reimbursed drugs on a given day.

 Laboratory tests